shaik1002/biggitlabbomb/doc/api/runners.md

 Get a list of all runners in the GitLab instance (project and shared).
 Access is restricted to users with administrator access.

-Prerequisites:

-- You must be an administrator of or have the Owner role for the target namespace or project.
-- For `instance_type`, you must be an administrator of the GitLab instance.

 ```plaintext
 GET /runners/all
 GET /runners/all?scope=online